SOP - Setting the GLP Options

 The reasons for changes are displayed in the Audit Trails, separated by a dash from the „file has been saved“ event.

-• To automatically export the audit trail, check the Allow automated export of audit trail checkbox.
-Exported file will be marked as read-only for as long as Clarity is open.
-Changes to this export file will be made continuously.
-This feature is not required by any regulated environment platform, but may help QA personnel representatives to check the audit trails without the need to give them access to Clarity itself.
+- To automatically export the audit trail, check the Allow automated export of audit trail checkbox.
+The exported audit trail file is marked as read-only while Clarity is running and is continuously updated during the session.
+Although this feature is not required by any regulated environment standard, it can help QA personnel review audit trails without accessing Clarity directly.

-• To prohibit users from overwriting existing files, check the Disallow to overwrite existing files using save as and while exporting checkbox.
-This feature applies to any file (methods, calibrations, chromatograms, etc.) created by Clarity.
-Warning message pops up and the user must save it under a different filename.
+- To prevent users from overwriting existing files, check the Disallow to overwrite existing files using save as and while exporting checkbox.
+This option applies to all Clarity files.
+If a user attempts to overwrite an existing file, a warning message appears and the file must be saved under a different name.